nkschulzk/schoolblog/_posts/2024-02-24-The-Role-of-Application-in-Data-Science-Education.md

 ---
 layout: post
-title:  "Post Name"
+title:  "The Role of Application in Data Science Application"
 author: Nels Schulzke
 description: "To learn data science, there must be a theoretical foundation.
 But to love data science, there must be a pragmatic education."
-image: /assets/images/first.png
+image: "/assets/images/first.png""
 ---

 From Theory to Triumph: The Power of Practical Experience in Data Science